Skip to main content

 8

-Type your new provider API key into the input and confirm it.
+Enter your new provider API key in the input and confirm it.
 The key is hashed in your browser before being sent — it is never transmitted in raw form.

 9